 They can also make referrals to our Accommodation Office to help you find somewhere to live that is suitable for your needs.

 If the nature of your condition means special adaptations are not necessary, you will be able to book your room online using our online booking system.

-Examples of things you can request include:
+Examples of things you can self-select include:

 - Being on a particular floor